opitzconsulting/jquery-mobile-angular-adapter/README.md

 Usage: E.g. `<div ngm:if="myFlag">asdfasdf</div>`

-### Directive ngm:fadein
-For smooth fadings between `ngm:if` changes, there is also the directive `ngm:fadein`.
-This specifies that the display of the coresponding element should be shown via a transition lasting a defined amount of milliseconds (the value of the attribute).

-Usage: E.g. `<div ngm:fadein="700">asdf</div>`

 ### Service $navigate('[transition]:pageId'[,activateFn][,activateFnParam1, ...])
 Service to change the given page.
 - If the transition has the special value `back` than the browser will go back in history to